jgrss/geowombat/README.md

 ### *GeoWombat* is a Python package for geo-utilities applied to air- and space-borne imagery

-Like a wombat, [`GeoWombat`](https://github.com/jgrss/geowombat) has a simple interface with a strong backend. `GeoWombat` uses
-[`Rasterio`](https://github.com/mapbox/rasterio), [`Xarray`](http://xarray.pydata.org/en/stable/) and [`Dask`](https://dask.org/)
+Like a wombat, [`GeoWombat`](https://github.com/jgrss/geowombat) has a simple interface with a strong backend.
+GeoWombat uses [`Rasterio`](https://github.com/mapbox/rasterio), [`Xarray`](http://xarray.pydata.org/en/stable/) and [`Dask`](https://dask.org/) for I/O and distributed computing with named coordinates.
-to apply geo-functions to satellite imagery.

-`GeoWombat` is designed to provide specialized functionality to `Xarray` and `Dask` data, using `Rasterio` for overhead space- or -airborne imagery I/O.

 ## Basic usage